 Now that you have a few fabulous blog posts live on your blog you can begin to tell everyone you know that you started a blog.
 Set up a Pinterest, Twitter, Instagram and Facebook account for your blog and start following other bloggers in your niche.

 I also recommend joining a few Facebook groups. these will be very helpful to get the ball rolling and it’s a great place to ask questions because you will have many.
 It’s also a fabulous way to connect with other bloggers.
 There are many amazing mom bloggers out there – a whole community and they love to help new bloggers.
 Some that I love are Inspired Bloggers Network, Homeschool Influencers, and iHomeschool Network (for homeschool bloggers).

-Also if you need help with anything at all I am a VA for bloggers, so contact me at forestrose(at)kingdomhomeschool(dot)com.
+Also if you need help with anything at all, I am a VA (virtual assistant) for bloggers, so contact me at forestrose(at)kingdomhomeschool(dot)com.

 What is your biggest concern about starting a blog?